-a.
-Submitting work that misrepresents or does not fully or fairly acknowledge the contributions of others.
-A moderate level violation typically shows an attempt to credit at least some of the language or ideas that influenced the work in question.
-Although attribution may be inexpertly executed and not all source(s) may be properly acknowledged, the majority of the work remains under the intellectual control of the student(s) who submitted it.
-These behaviors fail to meet expectations, and are thus considered policy violations, but fall somewhat short of the whole-scale intentional cheating and/or transgressive borrowing represented in Section XII.C.3.a (Major violations).

-b.
-Submission of work done for another course, or work done in a previous attempt of a repeated course without instructor permission.

-c.
-Providing a fraudulent excuse for missed coursework or when requesting an extension on an assignment or a rescheduled exam.

-d.
-Facilitating or permitting copying of one's own work by another student.

-e.
-Falsifying a signature on any official university document (e.g., drop/add form, UHS form, attendance sign-in sheet).
+- a.
+Unauthorized collaboration on assignments in which the identical work is more than a small portion of the work submitted. - b.
+Submission of work done for another course, or work done in a previous attempt of a repeated course without instructor permission. - c.
+Providing a fraudulent excuse for missed coursework or when requesting an extension on an assignment or a rescheduled exam. - d.
+Facilitating or permitting copying of one's own work by another student. - e.
+Falsifying a signature on any official university document (e.g., drop/add form, UHS form, attendance sign-in sheet). - f.

-f.
 Misuse of College-issued username and password.

-3) Major violations:
+3) Major violations

-When a minor or moderate offense involves pre-planning, conspiracy with other students or with individuals outside the University, is accompanied by payment to a conspirator, or otherwise violates policy in an egregious way (not an exhaustive list), those factors may increase the severity to the level of a major violation.
+When a minor or moderate offense involves pre-planning, conspiracy with other students or with individuals outside the University, or is accompanied by payment to a conspirator, those factors may increase the severity to the level of a major violation.